PhillipLy/Daisu/README.md

 # Daisu-CPSC-362-Software-Engineering-Project

+Version 0.0.5 released 9/21/2016:
+  - Homepage modified with Semantic

 Version 0.0.1 of Daisu - E-commerce Website for hiking tools and Database for hiking trails

-Future updates incoming...
+  - Initial Version